 - Number of Cigars Released: 666 Boxes of 13 (8,658 total cigars)

 - Number of Cigars Smoked for Review: 2

-- The final 3rd was the star of the show.
+- The final third was the star of the show.
 Without it I would be giving this a much lower score.

-- The Final Smoking time was 1 hour 49 minutes.
+- The final smoking time was one hour 49 minutes.

-The Bottom Line: I have heard from a few people who smoked this cigar that when it came out it was easily a 96-98 point cigar.
+I have heard from a few people who smoked this cigar that when it came out it was easily a 96-98 point cigar.
 I enjoyed this cigar but I just can’t put it in that category.
-My feelings are that this cigar lost a little something in the 2 years it’s been aging and with the exception of the final third the flavors were just very average.
-Is this a good cigar??
-YES.
+My feelings are that this cigar lost a little something in the two years it’s been aging and with the exception of the final third the flavors were just very average.
+Is this a good cigar?
+Yes.
 Would I smoke another?
-YES.
+Yes.
 Will I track these down and spend $40 a piece for them?
-NO. In my opinion underneath the Frank band is just a regular Tatuaje cigar with above average flavors.
+No. In my opinion underneath the Frank band is just a regular Tatuaje cigar with above average flavors.
 It’s Better than most, but just not good enough to warrant a 95 or up.